June 23, 2025, 5:57 am | Read time: 3 minutes

 - The phone must be connected to a Wi-Fi network.

 - The plan must support Wi-Fi calls.
-Many contract plans offer this feature, as do some prepaid providers like Edeka Smart, Tchibo, Congstar, Ja!
+Many contract plans offer this feature, as do some prepaid providers such as Edeka Smart, Tchibo, Congstar, Ja!
 Mobil, Penny, and Aldi Talk.

 - For phones with an eSIM, the feature often needs to be activated by the provider.